-Students are not permitted to possess and self-administer U.S. Food and Drug Administration (FDA) approved, over-the-counter products while on school property or at a school-sponsored event.
-All medications need to be processed with the school nurse and administered through the nurse care. , unless the Doctors' orders state differently.
+Students shall be permitted to possess and self-administer U.S. Food and Drug Administration (FDA) approved, over-the-counter topical products while on school property or at a school-sponsored event provided the student has submitted prior written approval of the student's parent/guardian to the Principal or other chief administrator of the student's school.